vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

 I am a MS CS student at UMass Amherst.
-I am interested in AI and their alignment, interpretability and systems.
+I am interested in AI and its alignment, interpretability and systems.
 I worked as a Machine Learning Engineer intern at Sarvam AI in summer 2025 in their Vision Language Models Team where I worked on OCR of indic languages.
 Before that, I worked at DXFactor as a Data Engineer Intern.

 Check out my personal website [here](https://vgandhi13.github.io/Personal-Website/).